bayerf42/Lox68k/doc/lox68k.md

 * `handle` expression to establish a dynamic exception handler
 * `if` expression, in addition to `if` statement
 * expressions entered at top-value are evaluated and printed
+* dynamic re-binding of global variables via the `dynvar` expression

 ### Omissions